Storidge/cio-user-docs/cio_cli/backup.md

 `cio backup add [<VOLUMENAME>] <OPTIONS>`

-Create backup for a volume
+Create backup service for a volume

 The backup service for a volume can be created using the `cio backup create` command.
 The backup service can also be started by using a profile to create a volume.
 The profile must have the backup service already enabled.